 Elevated filling pressure can be used to confirm or support the diagnosis of heart failure (HF) and is believed to correlate strongly with shortness of breath on exercise.

-Since every one is thought to develop a decrease early diastolic function but everyone does not develop diastolic heart failure ,could those patients with decreased ( or more decreased) ventricular compliance-which exerts is effect in late diastole- be the HFpEF candidates?
+Since every one is thought to develop a decrease early diastolic function but everyone does not develop diastolic heart failure ,could those patients with decreased ( or more decreased) ventricular compliance-which exerts its effect in late diastole- be the HFpEF candidates?

 The story of the changes detected in the aging heart as depicted by the Group from Southwestern (1) goes like this:

 Early on there is impaired relaxation.Left ventricular stiffening occurs during the transition period between youth and middle-age and "become manifest between the ages of 50 to 64", This is followed by left ventricular volume shrinkage and remodeling ( wall thickening) after age of 65.
+So the sequence is impaired relaxation, stiffening and then remodeling.

 There are data indicating that about 1/4 patients with stage 2 or 3 diastolic function progress to HF.(Impaired relaxation is stage 1, as ventricular stiffness builds up so does the pressure in the atrium and this is reflected with an increase in E ,and E/A increases , a pattern often referred to as pseudonormal (although the most recent ASC guidelines no longer use that term) , as things get worse the LA pressure increases more and values change appropriately earning the designation of restrictive pattern (again this is the older terminology banished by the 2016 revised guidelines)

-So maybe a second hit is need.
+So maybe a second hit is needed.
 One such hit could well be prolonged hypertension and the resultant concentric hypertrophy of the heart leading to decreased ventricular compliance, or at least "ventricular chamber compliance".Left ventricular myocardial changes seen in obesity and diabetes could also represent a second hit and could contribute to both diastolic dysfunction and systolic dysfunction.

 Myocyte apoptosis occurs with aging is accompanied by hypertrophy of the surviving myocytes and increase in fibrosis, all of which could conspire to stiffen the ventricle as well as impairing relaxation.